canwe/blog/_posts/2011-12-30-looking-back-and-forward.md

 ## Last year resolutions:

 *   Release the new website I am working on - I did [release it][3], around last March or April, I think.
 Though I didn't made any BIG attempts to market it as I knew there are lots of things to be done before putting it on the line of fire.
 *   Learn a new language - ha.ha! this one became a sticky point in my every new year resolutions (like how people have 'Ëœreduce weight' in their list but fail to do so).
 Seriously, didn't have any reasons to go beyond the languages that I already [knew][4].
-I did learn few frameworks and newÂ techniques but that won't fall under 'ËœLearning a new Language'.
+I did learn few frameworks and new techniques but that won't fall under 'ËœLearning a new Language'.
 Isn't it?
 *   Network with more people in my field - Well, I was able to interact with some great people and I'm hoping to do so in the coming years too!

  [3]: http://www.timethetask.com